angelwzr/darker/README.md

 ### Notes

 The app will work on all Windows 10 versions with Dark and Light mode for apps support.
 Light theme for system was first introduced in Windows 10 1903 so you'll need to be using this OS version or newer for proper switching.
+High contrast themes are not supported.

 ### Acknowledgements